Sachaa-Thanasius/defer-imports/README.rst

 -   Supports multiple Python runtimes/implementations.
 -   Supports all syntactically valid Python import statements.
--   Has an API for automatically instrumenting all valid import statements, not just those within a provided context manager.
 -   Doesn't break type-checkers like pyright and mypy.
+-   Has an API for automatically instrumenting all valid import statements, not just those used within the provided context manager.

     -   Allows escape hatches for eager importing via ``try-except-else-finally`` and ``with`` blocks.

 Caveats